clayton-colovore/infoset-ng/infoset/test/README.rst

 There are some important things to know beforehand.

-1. Run the ``infoset/test/create_test_config.py`` script once before running the unittests.
-This will create a temporary test configuration in a directory referenced by the system environment variable ``INFOSET_CONFIGDIR``.
-The script will tell you how to set this correctly.
-2. You can run all tests by running ``_do_all_tests.py`` from the ``infoset/test`` directory
+1. You can run all tests by running ``_do_all_tests.py`` from the ``infoset/test`` directory
-3. The database tests are destructive.
+2. The database tests are destructive.
 You will need to create a separate ``infoset-ng`` database to run the tests.
 The database name ``test_infoset`` must be used.